 The challenge comes in ensuring the equipment and the roof is protected while installing a high-performance roof that keeps the building safe for many years to come.

 Another significant difference is the cost.
 A commercial roof is often costlier than residential due to the need for specialized tools and an even larger crew to handle the process.

-Fahey Roofing + Contracting has the experienced and skilled contractors you need to help you with any necessary roof repairs and roof replacement.
+Fahey Roofing Contractors has the experienced and skilled contractors you need to help you with any necessary roof repairs and roof replacement.
 We serve various areas in West Virginia and Ohio.
-If you have any questions, visit our website today or contracts us at (304) 736-7663 to learn more.
+If you have any questions, visit our website today or contact us at (304) 736-7663 to learn more.